 Humble Bee’s philosophy is to put the needs of the bees first, with the understanding that maintaining healthy, thriving colonies is in the best interests of both the bees and the beekeeper.
 Their colonies are managed without the use of antibiotics or synthetic miticides, and they select for gentle, disease-resistant and hygienic stock.

-Our primary goal in beekeeping education, is to teach our students how to ‘read’ a beehive.
-We believe that the bees will tell you everything you need to know; you just need to learn how to listen.
-We will teach you how to ‘listen’ with all of your senses, and how to manage your colonies by learning to anticipate how the bees will respond to your management decisions.
+Humble Bee’s primary goal in beekeeping education is to teach students how to ‘read’ a beehive.
+They believe the bees will tell you everything you need to know; you just need to learn how to listen.
+Humble Bee will teach you how to ‘listen’ with all of your senses, and how to manage your colonies by learning to anticipate how the bees will respond to your management decisions.

 With over 20 years of experience between them, Humble Bee can help you achieve all your beekeeping goals.

 Founder and co-owner of Humble Bee.
 He is an apiarist and is the current Chair of the Food Strategy Committee for the city of Hamilton.

 In 2010, Luc started working for an industrial beekeeping operation focused on pollination contracts and honey production.
 After several years of keeping bees as a hobby, it was clear that beekeeping was something Luc wanted to do long term, but in a more sustainable way than his experiences with industrial beekeeping had taught him.